rogermparent/gatsby-theme-platinum/README.md

 ### getTemplate and makePagePath

-This function determines the template and resulting path for each MDX file's page, respectively.
+These functions determine the template and resulting path for each MDX file's page, respectively.
 Both functions' signatures are `({node, getNode, options})`, using the object spread syntax for arguments.

 `node` is the MDX node, `getNode` is a dependency injection of Gatsby's function of the same name so this function can access nodes related to the MDX node, like the File it comes from.
 `options` is the whole options object provided to this theme.
 The default functions use this to access `directoryTemplates` and `indexName`, but the whole thing is provided so other implementations can use their own configuration schemas.

+## Roadmap

+While this theme is currently usable, it has a lot of room for improvement.
+Here's a non-exhaustive list of known areas:

+- Writing unit tests (I'm so sorry!
+Skipping them is such a bad habit!)
+- Better default template resolution (for example, child directories aren't recognized by `directoryTemplates`)
+- Less bland initial styles
+- Better documentation